chef/chef-web-docs/includes_packages/includes_packages_install_script_options.rst

    The name of the file and the path at which that file is located.
 When a filename already exists at this path and the checksum matches, the package is not re-downloaded.
 When ``-d`` and ``-f`` are not specified, a package is downloaded to a temporary directory.

 ``-P``; ``-project`` on |windows|
    The product name to install.
-A list of valid product keys can be found at https://omnitruck.chef.io/products.
+A list of valid product names can be found at https://omnitruck.chef.io/products.
 Default value: ``chef``.

 ``-v``; ``-version`` on |windows|
    The version of the package to be installed.
 A version always takes the form x.y.z, where x, y, and z are decimal numbers that are used to represent major (x), minor (y), and patch (z) versions.
 A two-part version (x.y) is also allowed.
 For more information about application versioning, see http://semver.org/.